web-dev137/kontur/README.md

 The API for the blog included the following requirements:
 1. Sign up and login for users.
 2. For authorized users available CRUD for posts.
-Each status has status(private,public,auth), where: public - visible for all(include guests), auth - visible for authorized users, private - visible for author of post.
+Each post has status(private,public,auth), where: public - visible for all(include guests), auth - visible for authorized users, private - visible for author of post.